 • Weezer’s Blue Album and Green Day “Dookie” got my life started.

 • I grew up in New Lebanon, OH.
 I had a graduating class of 83 people.

-• Haven’t used a PC in over 12 years.
+• Haven’t used a PC since the nineties.

 • I don’t drink or smoke.